socnik/my-editorconfig/README.md

 ### Stage 3 _(optional)_

 Setup Prettier with my config.
-If you want do it follow instruction in [socnik/my-prettier-config](https://github.com/socnik/my-prettier-config#readme) repository.
+If you want to do it, follow the instructions in [socnik/my-prettier-config](https://github.com/socnik/my-prettier-config#readme) repository.

 ### Stage 4